Curved Page Divider

 This article explains why information shared online can remain permanent, how predators use publicly available personal details, and why privacy settings and digital awareness are essential for protecting children online.

 Many kids and teens fall for the idea that when you get rid of something on the internet, it's just gone.
-So many assume that once a photo, message, video, or post is taken off an app or your phone, it's totally disappeared.
+So many assume that once a photo, message, video, or post is removed from an app or your phone, it's totally gone.
 Sadly, that’s very often not the case at all.

 In reality, anything you put on the internet could stick around forever.
 Once something leaves your device when you upload, send, or share it, it can exist somewhere out there, even after you delete it.
-Screenshots, downloads, backups, copies shared with others... all of these can mean that pictures, videos, and your personal stuff keep doing the rounds long after you originally put it up.
+The Federal Trade Commission (FTC) also warns that information shared online can remain accessible through screenshots, backups, and reposts even after deletion.
+Screenshots, downloads, backups, and copies shared with others can mean pictures, videos, and your personal stuff keep doing the rounds long after you originally put them up.

 Young people are usually much more adept at navigating apps, using filters, and all the stuff social media offers than adults are, but being good with the technology isn't the same as understanding what might happen later.
 Kids and teens don't always fully consider where their personal details are going once they’ve left their phone, or how those details might come back to haunt them.